Nucleon electroweak form factors using spin-improved holographic light-front wavefunctions: Acknowledgements

 \section{Acknowledgements}

 MA and RS are supported by individual Discovery Grants (SAPIN-2021-00038 and SAPIN-2020-00051) from the Natural Sciences and Engineering Research Council of Canada (NSERC).
 DC is supported by Science and Engineering Research Board (India) under the Grant No. CRG/2019/000895.
-CM thanks the Chinese Academy of Sciences President's International Fellowship Initiative for the support via Grants No. 2021PM0023.
-This work of CM is also supported by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No. XDB34000000.
+CM is supported by new faculty start up funding by the Institute of Modern Physics, Chinese Academy of Sciences, Grant No. E129952YR0.
+CM also thanks the Chinese Academy of Sciences President's International Fellowship Initiative for the support via Grants No. 2021PM0023.